 Norway is a country of coastlines, fjords and islands.
 They have plenty of tales related to the sea.
 One of the most famous sea monsters is Draugen, who is an undead human-like figure with rotting strips of meat hanging from his exposed bones.

 Perhaps the most famous creature from the Scandinavian folklore is, of course, the troll.
-Tall and small, smart and dumb, human-like and monster-like, they come in all flavours depending on the story.
+Tall or small, smart or dumb, human-like or monster-like; they come in all flavours depending on the story.
 The one we’re most familiar with is the mountain troll: large and dumb and with moss for hair, it turns to stone if the sun’s rays touch it.

 I do, however, also like the types of trolls who look almost exactly like humans and live in mountain halls almost exactly like human dwellings.
 They are found in tales such as those about bytingar — troll children exchanged for human ones so that the troll mother could raise a human child instead of a troll child, granting her status and power in the troll society.
 The troll raised among humans, on the other hand, would often grow up to be a vile person, quick to anger and harbouring ill will towards both humans and beasts.